OpenSparseLLMs/Skip-DiT/README.md

 ### Training

 We have already released the training code of Latte-skip!
-It takes only few days on 8 H100 GPUs.
+It takes only a few days on 8 H100 GPUs.
 To train the text-to-video model:
 1. Prepare your text-video datasets and implement the `text-to-video/datasets/t2v_joint_dataset.py`
 2. Run the two-stage training strategy:
    1. Freeze all the parameters except skip-branches.
 Set `freeze=True` in `text-to-video/configs/train_t2v.yaml`.
 And then run the training scripts at `text-to-video/train_scripts/t2v_joint_train_skip.sh`.